w3c/css-houdini-drafts/css-layout-api/README.md

             } while (breakToken);
         }

-        // FIXME: This might be wrong.
+        // FIXME: This might be wrong, need a helper method on constraintSpace which returns the max
+        // blockEnd of all the exclusions.
         const childBlockSize =
             colConstraintSpace.layoutOpportunities().next().value.blockStart;